 Ohio University is a community that values family in many ways.
 I wholeheartedly support our new pilot parental leave program for faculty, administrators, and non-bargaining unit classified staff.
 We hope that the program will bolster our ability to retain and recruit talented employees and do so in a way that is meaningful and supportive.
 We want to assist our employees not only in their work but also in their lives and I am very proud of this bold and important step we are taking.

-Ohio University has created a two-year pilot parental leave program that will run from January 1, 2013 to December 31, 2014.
-After the program has been in place for 18 months, the university will review information about usage, costs, and its effectiveness in recruiting and retaining employees.
+Ohio University created a two-year pilot parental leave program from January 1, 2013 to December 31, 2014.
+In October of 2014 it was announced that the Pilot Program would be extended until December 31, 2015.
+In November 2015 the Pilot Program was extended an additional six months to June 30, 2016.
+The university will review information about usage, costs, and its effectiveness in recruiting and retaining employees.
 After the review is conducted a determination will be made about the future of the program.

 The pilot-parental leave program allows benefits-eligible faculty, administrators, and non-bargaining unit classified staff to take advantage of a total of 12 weeks of parental leave for a single event birth or adoption (single or multiple children).
 The university will pay for six weeks of parental leave at the employee’s current salary rate.
 The other six weeks will be unpaid but can be covered by accrued vacation time and/or sick leave, if available and appropriate according to Ohio University guidelines.